nestordemeure/tabularGP/README.md

 One might observe that a validation metric increases while the loss steadily decreases.
 This is due to the model improving its uncertainty estimate to the detriment of its prediction.

-## TODO

-- add a date/time specific kernel (periodic kernel)
-- add possibility to pass a list of kernels to the tabular kernels (to have one specific kernel per column)

-- explore other loss functions for classification (softmax)

 ## Citation

 If you use tabularGP in a scientific publication, you can cite the following reference: